 A question most visitors to Greece will come up with at some point, is “should I visit mainland Greece, or the islands?”
 This is a really good question, especially coming from people who haven’t seen much of Greece.
-Here is what we think!
+Here is a guide introducing all regions of Greece.

 Should I visit mainland Greece, or the islands?

-We will clarify one thing, first and foremost.
+To begin with, let’s clarify one thing.
 The question “should I visit mainland Greece, or the islands?” has no right or wrong answer.
-Greece is an all-in-all beautiful country, and you can’t really go very wrong with your choices!
+Greece is an all-around beautiful country, and you can’t really go very wrong with your choices.

 If you have never been to Greece, start by having a look at the map of the country.
 You will see that there is a large continental area, mainland Greece.
 To the east, the west and the south, you will notice several groups of islands.

 Greece is divided in nine large geographical regions, of which six belong to the mainland.
 From north to south, you will see Thrace, Macedonia, Epirus, Thessaly, Sterea Ellada and the Peloponnese.

 The remaining three regions are the islands.
 You will see the Aegean Islands, comprising several subgroups, the Ionian Islands and Crete.
 This article offers an introduction to the Greek island groups.

 Getting from one part of the country to another might not be entirely straightforward.
 So my best advice is to limit the areas of Greece you want to visit, especially if you only have a few days.

 Combining several areas, or several islands in different island groups, is not only time-consuming but can also be rather expensive.